rpherbig/rpherbig.github.io/_posts/2021-05-25-forecasting-my-process.md

 * Is the feedback or release cadence going to be longer or shorter than usual?
 * How many external dependencies does the team have?

-Troy has a [Worksheet](https://github.com/FocusedObjective/FocusedObjective.Resources/blob/master/Canvas%20and%20Forms/Growth%20Assumption%20Canvas.pdf) with more guidance and an [entire chapter in his book](https://medium.com/forecasting-using-data/chapter-8-estimating-what-else-scope-growth-dec308d7d37f) for even more depth.
+Troy Magennis has a [Worksheet](https://github.com/FocusedObjective/FocusedObjective.Resources/blob/master/Canvas%20and%20Forms/Growth%20Assumption%20Canvas.pdf) with more guidance and an [entire chapter in his book](https://medium.com/forecasting-using-data/chapter-8-estimating-what-else-scope-growth-dec308d7d37f) for even more depth.

 # Step 4b - estimate velocity (throughput) (pace)